squidserv/TTT-Custom-Roles/README.md

 - [Jenssons](https://steamcommunity.com/profiles/76561198044525091) for the 'Town of Terror' mod which was the inspiration for this mod.
 - Thanks to Noxx, Lix3, and Kommandos0 for the original version of this mod.
 - Thanks to Malivil for fixing the voice chat in their version
+- Thanks to [SPAYED]Bud for the emt role

 ### Compatibility issues